protee/wmd_tinyMD.4dbase/README.md

 - Stroke and Fill combined in one long integer
 - Limited choice that adds taste to your UI
 - Orthogonality allows color's calculations

+### 4DPop toolbar Compatible.
+- It includes a 4DPop.json manifest for easy integration.

 ---

 ## Installation & Dependencies